patriceckhart/NeosRulez.Fusion.FlashMessages/README.md

-# Flash messages for Neos, Neos Backend and Flow
+# Fusion flash messages for Neos, Neos Backend and Flow

 A Fusion component to render flash messages in Fusion (Neos CMS, Neos CMS Backend and Neos Flow) with JavaScript.